alixdamman/memento/python/local_vs_global/local_vs_global.rst

 pro
 ^^^

--  since there are local variables, no risk of shadowing.
+-  Since there are local variables, no risk of shadowing.
--  **Divide and Conquer**: make functions indepedent blocks of code.
+-  **Divide and Conquer**: make functions independent blocks of code.
--  given the function name + input arguments + returned variables (should be described in docstring), you get all the information you need.
+-  Given the function name + input arguments + returned variables (should be described in docstring), you get all the information you need.
 Functions are like black-boxes with an interface.
--  from a function call, you know what is in and what is out.
+-  From a function call, you know what is in and what is out.
--  **Multithreading**: you can more easily and safely run different scenarios at the same time on different CPU's
+-  **Multithreading**: you can more easily and safely run different scenarios at the same time on different CPU's.

 cons
 ^^^^

--  variables must be declared as function arguments and returned if modified.
+-  Variables must be declared as function arguments and returned if modified.
--  variables must be passed to functions (if input) or stored (if output) at each function call.
+-  Variables must be passed to functions (if input) or stored (if output) at each function call.
 -  **(PyCharm)**: inside functions, PyCharm lose access to their declaration and cannot display it anymore.